 After the amazing cultural trip, you can head back to your hotel and prepare for the next day’s departure.

-Our Third Rock Adventures representatives will drop you off at the airport and bid you farewell for your homeward departure.
+Our Bhutanese guide will drop you off at the airport and bid you farewell for your homeward departure.
 You can contact us for similar tours binding culture, people, and nature comparable in neighboring countries like India and Nepal.